-The District will develop model structures that reflect the relationship among the characteristics affecting value within each property category in the market area.
-These models, including cost and income schedules, cost tables, and others will be the result of market data studies based on information received from a variety of sources.
+The District will develop models that reflect the relationship among the characteristics affecting value within each property category in the market area.
+These models, which include cost and income schedules, cost tables and others will be the result of market data studies based on information such as permit costs, rents, expenses and other local market conditions received from public and private sources.